magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 * `HasVerifiedAge`: Confirms if the user has met any age-related requirements.

-* `RedirectUrl`: A URL to redirect the user after creation.
+* `RedirectUrl`: A URL to redirect the user to after profile creation.

 * `InviteToken`: An optional token if the user has been invited via an external URL that contains a token.

-### Step-by-Step Guide to Creating a User
+### How it works

-The `CreateUser` method is used to generate a user profile.
-Here’s a step-by-step guide to creating a new user:
+Once the `CreateUser` method is invoked, CSP begins the process of generating a user profile.
+Here’s a step-by-step account of the steps it takes to create a new user:

 1\. **Construct the CreateUserRequest Object**
-   * Begin by constructing the `CreateUserRequest` object.
+   * CSP begins by constructing the `CreateUserRequest` object.
 This object will hold all the necessary information for the new user.

 ```
 auto Request = std::make_shared<CreateUserRequest>();